 Who to Contact

-For information about admission to the dual-degree program, candidates should simultaneously contact the admissions offices of both Gonzaga Law School and Graduate School of Business and go through the standard admissions process for each school.
-At Gonzaga Law School, candidates should also contact the Registrar.
-At Gonzaga Graduate School of Business, contact your admissions representative.
+For information about admission to the dual-degree program, candidates should simultaneously contact the admissions offices of both the Gonzaga Law School and the Graduate School of Business and go through the standard admissions process for each school.
+Candidates should also contact the Registrar at the School of Law and should contact your admissions representative at the Graduate School of Business.

 Dual-School Attendance Schedules

 In Fall and Spring semesters, law school begins a week before business school.
 Both schools have 15-week semesters, but the law school has two weeks of finals, whereas the business school has just one week of finals.
 Finals for both schools end at the same time.

 Law school summer sessions start a week later than business-school summer sessions.